Courses & Curriculum

 To apply for A&S independent study, you will need to complete an on-line form which you can access via data.arts.

 The form should be completed within the first two weeks of the semester.
 After the add deadline, you must include a statement explaining why it is being submitted late.

-You may earn up to 6 credits in one semester with one instructor or up to 8 credits with more than one instructor.
-However, if you are being paid for assistant faculty in research, you cannot earn course credit for that work.
+For each credit of independent study, approximately three to four hours of work per week is usually expected.
+You may earn up to a maximum of 6 credits in one semester with one instructor or up to a maximum of 8 credits with more than one instructor.
+However, if you are being paid to assist faculty in research, you cannot simultaneously earn course credit and pay for that work.

 To apply for independent study, complete an add/drop form (including relevant signatures and department stamp) and return it to the Graduate School Registrar, 143 Caldwell Hall.